MicrosoftDocs/minecraft-creator/creator/Documents/CameraTutorialFreeCameraPreset.md

 Enter the command with your coordinates, time, and an ease to demonstrate the difference between the transition with and without easing.

-Then, you could try the command again to demonstrate how it looks when the camera is going fast or slow.
+Then, you can try the command again to demonstrate how it looks when the camera is going fast or slow.

 After that, try changing the position coordinates to demonstrate how the distance changes the speed or how the easing transition behaves.